This repository contains a Python library (

 For general information on openQA in Fedora, including an overview of the system and how to install your own instance for testing, please see the Fedora openQA wiki page.

 Issues and pull requests are tracked in fedora_openqa Pagure.
 Pagure uses a Github-like pull request workflow, so if you're familiar with that, you can easily submit Pagure pull requests.
 If not, you can read up in the Pagure documentation.
+CI is enabled for the repository, so pull requests are automatically tested.
+To run the tests locally, just run

 NOTE: If you have deployed openQA in docker containers, note that this tool should be configured and run (and installed, if desired) on the host, not in any of the containers.